 Dogs are man’s best friend—this is a common sentiment.
 Nevertheless, dogs are animals, and they sometimes bite people.
 Furthermore, these bites can place people in extreme danger.
-In fact, the statistics related to dog bites are sobering.
-While dogs can serve as lovely companions, always take care when it comes to dogs that you aren’t familiar with—and teach your children to do the same.
+In fact, the statistics for dog bites are sobering.
+While dogs can serve as lovely companions, always be cautious when it comes to dogs that you aren’t familiar with.
+You should teach your children to do the same.

 Dogsbite.org shares statistics related to dog bites from a variety of sources:

 - In 2016, dogs attacked more than 6,750 postal workers, which represents 200 more attacks than in 2015.